 Here’s the catch: I rented an apartment and moved my dogs out here and needed time to sort out the move – at least a month.
 I had looked into doing a course on a part-time basis in the past, but all the pieces fell into place.
 The Yoga Garden is an amazing studio in San Francisco that offers immersion, month-long programs, and their admissions and yoga teacher extraordinaire, Cynthia, walked me through the process and offered tons of support.
 The Yoga Garden is a registered yoga school with the Yoga Alliance, and as a serious wanderluster, I wanted to be able to travel and hold an internationally-recognized teaching accreditation.
-Which brings me to my first point!

-1. Is the Yoga studio a registered Yoga Alliance School?
+1. Is the yoga studio a registered Yoga Alliance School?

-This is by no means the most important factor, and you don’t have to be Yoga Alliance-certified> but it is the primary international association and many studios will follow this program.
+This is by no means the most important factor, and you don’t have to be Yoga Alliance-certified, but it is the primary international association and many studios will follow this program.
 That being said, there are other Yoga associations and boards in different parts of the world so if you’re looking into teaching yoga at a studio, ask around and find out what the industry standards are where you live or want to work.

-2. What is the Yoga school’s reputation and what is their teaching philosophy?
+2. What is the yoga school’s reputation and what is their teaching philosophy?

 What is their experience in offering teacher trainings?
-Did you know that you can actually look up schools on the Yoga Alliance website> and see what previous students have to say about the course, what their teaching philosophy is, what styles of yoga they teach and when the school was accredited?
+Did you know that you can actually look up schools on the Yoga Alliance website and see what previous students have to say about the course, what their teaching philosophy is, what styles of yoga they teach and when the school was accredited?

 Another factor you may want to consider is class size: some schools, unfortunately, are “yoga teacher factories” and will take in anyone who is willing to pay the course fee.
 Check out the school’s intake procedure and standards in advance, and find out how many people will be in your class.
 We had to write a short essay about why we wanted to participate in the course and what yoga means to us: I like to think that this is why we had a great group of people who wanted to be there (under twenty people!), and wanted to learn.
 Being among like-minded classmates is without a doubt more conducive to your overall experience.